Skip to main content

 Fields

-Islam in the United States; religion and race; Critical Race Theory; nineteenth and twentieth century Muslim history; modern Islamic intellectual history, Muslim reform movements, theological diversity in Islam
+Islam in the United States; Islam and American empire; religion and race; nineteenth and twentieth century Islamic history; modern Islamic intellectual history, Muslim reform movements, theological diversity in Islam

 Teaching